newenclave/mico/drafts/tail_recursion.md

 Step 1:

 In the object system I added a very special object that name is "continuation_call" (type: CONT_CALL).

     The object contains:
         1: function object
         2: environment with all of parameters set for this function

 Step 2:

-    The object must be returned from the scope evaluator (evalStatements) when the last expression or return are reached. something like this: (pseudocode)
+The object must be returned from the scope evaluator (evalStatements) when the last expression or return are reached.
+Something like this: (pseudocode)

 ```
     func evalStatementsImpl ( stmts, env ) -> object
     {